 What can I expect from eyelid surgery?

-For any of these versions of an eyelift, your doc will use local anesthesia and then make an incision to remove the skin and/or fat.
+For any of these versions of an eyelift, your doctor will use local anesthesia and then make an incision to remove the skin and/or fat.
 The incisions will either be underneath your lashes or behind your eyelid, so you won’t be able to see them once they’ve healed.
 Before cutting into you, your M.D. will mark exactly where they’ll be removing skin, fat, and muscle so that you know what to expect.
 They’ll evaluate your facial features (such as your bone structure) to determine exactly where to remove excess tissue.
-You’ll be given local anesthesia, so you’ll need to have someone with you to take you home once the surgery is over.
-If you’re having surgery on both your upper and lower lids, it may take up to two hours.
+Because of the anesthesia, so you’ll need to have someone with you to take you home once the surgery is over.
+If you’re having surgery on both your upper and lower lids, it can take up to two hours.

-It depends.
 If your upper eyelids are puffy, you always look tired, or you have lots of extra skin on your upper eyelid, then an eyelift might be right for you.
-Sometimes, sagging skin may lead to vision problems if the excess skin starts covering your eyes, and in that case, blepharoplasty could also be a good option for you.
+Sometimes, sagging skin may lead to vision problems if the excess skin starts covering your eyes, and in that case, blepharoplasty could even be beneficial for that reason.

 What’s the downtime like post-blepharoplasty?